 Now that you’ve created a marketing budget, commit to it.
 Many new business owners get nervous and pull back on marketing the minute their sales dwindle even a little.
 That’s the worst thing you can do: After all, marketing is what grows your sales.

 Need help crafting your small business marketing budget?
-Try these free, downloadable templates.
+Try these downloadable, free marketing budget templates.